nolancon/kubectl-topology/README.md

 This is a `kubectl` plugin to view the topology of CPU and device resources on the current node. `kubectl topology` uses the local CPU Manager and Device Manager checkpoint files to access resource information.
 Therefore this is a node level application and the plugin is limited to the node on which you are logged in.

 ## Configuration
-The paths for CPU Manager and Device Manager checkpoint files are located in `config.yaml`.
+The paths for CPU Manager and Device Manager checkpoint files are located in `.kubectl-topology-config.yaml`.
 By default, these paths are set to `/var/lib/kubelet/cpu_manager_state` and `/var/lib/kubelet/device-plugins/kubelet_internal_checkpoint` respectively.
-If these paths differ on your machine, you need to set the proper paths in `config.yaml` and rebuild the plugin.
+If these paths differ on your Kubernetes node, you need to set the proper paths and save the file to `$HOME/.kubectl-topology-config.yaml`.

 ## Installation
 Ensure your Go environment and $GOPATH is configured correctly